Sfera Ebbasta: Rockstar (2017–2018)

-On 10 March 2017, Sfera Ebbasta released the single Dexter, produced by Charlie Charles and Sick Luke, as well as taking part in Charlie Charles's single Bimbi along with rappers Izi, Rkomi, Tedua and Ghali.
-Subsequently, the rapper performed at the TIM MTV Awards 2017 and at the Wind Music Awards 2017, during which he presented a further unreleased song, Tran Tran, published on 9 June for digital download.
+On 10 March 2017, Sfera Ebbasta released the single "Dexter", produced by Charlie Charles and Sick Luke.

-On 22 September of the same year Gué Pequeno released the single Lamborghini in his album entitled Gentleman, which featured the vocal participation of Sfera Ebbasta; this single achieved good success in Italy, reaching the peak of Top Singoli, the official ranking for the most listened and sold singles in Italy.
+On 22 September of the same year Gué Pequeno released the single "Lamborghini" from his album entitled Gentleman, which featured the vocal participation of Sfera Ebbasta;

-On 3 January 2018 the rapper announced his third studio album Rockstar, produced again by Charlie Charles and released on the 19th of the same month.
+On 3 January 2018 the rapper announced his third studio album, Rockstar, produced again by Charlie Charles and released on the 19th of the same month.
 The album was commercialized in Italian and international editions, the latter characterized by collaborations with various artists such as Tinie Tempah, Rich the Kid and Quavo; the album debuted at the top of the FIMI Album Ranking.
 At the same time, all 11 tracks have conquered the top twelve positions of Top Single (with the sole exception of Ed Sheeran's Perfect single, in sixth place).
 Also, thanks to the success of his album, the rapper became the first Italian artist to position himself among the first hundred of the world ranking compiled by Spotify.

-On 13 March 2018 the rapper, along with Charlie Charles, announced the establishment of the record label Billion Headz Music Group, while on 4 May the unpublished single Peace & Love was released, which also involved the rapper Ghali.
+On 13 March 2018 the rapper, along with Charlie Charles, announced the establishment of the record label Billion Headz Music Group, while on 4 May the unpublished single "Peace & Love" was released, which also involved the rapper Ghali.

-On 7 December 2018 the re-edition of Rockstar, subtitled Popstar Edition, is published, including a second disc containing some remixes and the unreleased tracks Popstar, Uh Ah Hey and Happy Birthday (the latter extracted as a single).
+On 7 December 2018 the re-edition of Rockstar, subtitled Popstar Edition, was published, including a second disc containing some remixes and the unreleased tracks "Popstar", "Uh Ah Hey" and "Happy Birthday" (the latter extracted as a single).

 On the night of 7 to 8 December 2018, Sfera Ebbasta was due to perform in a nightclub in Corinaldo, near Ancona; during the wait for his appearance, at around 1 am, a panic induced stampede caused six deaths and dozens of injuries.